AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Simple Copy Assignments
 -----------------------

-The simple copy assignment of two objects leads to a sequence of calls to clone and adjust.
-In the expansions below, the commented ``'Clone`` and ``'Adjust`` lines depict the compiler's internal lowering of the assignment; they are not syntax a user could write (in particular ``'Clone`` is never callable directly):
+The simple copy assignment of two objects leads to a simple dispatching call to 'Assign:

 .. code-block:: ada